 Third party support has a significant advantage over the options to be listed next.
-This is something that is never mentioned during the sales process by SAP or by an SAP consulting partner, but no custom code is included in the support of these entities.
+This is never mentioned during the sales process by SAP or by an SAP consulting partner, but no custom code is included in support of these entities.

-The problem with this is that the majority of support is actually in this custom code area, and 92% of SAP projects have either a moderate or extreme level of custom code.
-This percentage would be even higher, but for some companies in highly regulated industries (such as pharmaceutical) that do not customize for legal reasons.
+The problem with this is that most support is actually in this custom code area, and 92% of SAP projects have either a moderate or extreme level of custom code.
+This percentage would be even higher, but some companies in highly regulated industries (such as pharmaceuticals) do not customize for legal reasons.

-SAP and its proponents will frequently talk to gaslight customers by stating that the customer should eliminate this code.
+SAP and its proponents will frequently talk to gaslight customers by stating that they should eliminate this code.

 - This custom code exists because SAP cannot meet the business requirements of the customer without the code.

 - SAP sales frequently misrepresent its software functionality, meaning customizations are often unplanned when the software was first purchased.